 The following two year pre-professional program is based on the requirements for admission to the Division

-hours of pre-radiologic technology courses must be completed.
-The Radiologic Technology Program at UNMC is a two-year (72 credit
+hours (60 hours preferred) of pre-radiologic technology courses must be completed.
+The Radiologic Technology Program at UNMC is a

-hour) program.
+two-year (72 credit hour) program.
 Competition for a place in this clinical program is intense and admission is not guaranteed.
-Therefore, students

 - Take all of the following:

 - BIOL 225, Anatomy and Physiology - 4 hours

 - BIOL 325, Medical Terminology - 1 hour

 - CHEM 160GS, General Chemistry - 3 hours

 - CHEM 160LGS, General Chemistry Laboratory - 1 hour

 - ENG 101, Introduction to Academic Writing - 3 hours

 - ENG 102GS, Academic Writing and Research - 3 hours